Ladysnake/Ladysnake.github.io/wiki/rats-mischief.md

 Naturally spawning rats will always be either a Wild Rat or a Golden Rat.

 - **Wild Rat**
-- **Golden** (spawn chance of 1 in 150)
+- **Golden Rat** (spawn chance of 1 in 150)

 ![Natural Rat Types](rats-mischief/NaturalRatTypes.png)

 ##### Pet Rat Types

-Pet rats can only be obtained by breeding wild rats.
+Pet rats can be obtained by breeding wild rats.
 Their offsprings will then be 1 of the 7 pet rat types:

 - **Albine**
 - **Grey**